SilverAndJade/comfyui-silver-nodes/README.md

 - **Features**:
   - Cache busting with random query parameters
   - Duplicate detection using content hashing
-  - Retry mechanism for failed downloads
+  - Retry mechanism for failed downloads (5 attempts by default)
   - Supports common image formats (JPEG, PNG, WebP, etc.)
   - Tracks previously loaded images to avoid duplicates
+  - **Important**: If image loading fails after all retry attempts, the entire workflow execution will be skipped to prevent partial processing

 #### Silver Web Image Loader
 Extract and download images from webpages with smart selection.